vimalloc/flask-jwt-extended/docs/token_locations.rst

 Cookies are a fantastic way of handling JWTs if you are using a web browser.
 They offer some nice benefits compared to the headers approach:

-* They can be set to send only if you are on an HTTPS connection.
-This prevents a JWT from accidentally being leaked by being sent over an unsecure connection.
+* They can be configured to send only over HTTPS.
+This prevents a JWT from accidentally being sent, and possibly compromised, over an unsecure connection.
 * They are stored in an http-only cookie, which prevents XSS attacks from being able to steal the underlying JWT.
-* You flask application can implicitly refresh JWTs that are close to expiring, which simplifies the logic of keeping active users logged in.
+* You Flask application can implicitly refresh JWTs that are close to expiring, which simplifies the logic of keeping active users logged in.
 More on this in the next section!

 Of course, when using cookies you also need to do some additional work to prevent Cross Site Request Forgery (CSRF) attacks.
+In this extension we handle this via something called double submit verification.

+The basic idea behind double submit verification is that a JWT coming from a cookie will only be considered valid if a special double submit token is also present in the request, and that double submit token must not be something that is automatically sent by a web browser (ie it cannot be another cookie).

-In this extension we do this by utilizing the double submit verification method.
-The basic idea behind this is that we are going to save two cookies when logging in.
-The first cookie contains the access token, and encoded in the access token is double submit token.
-This cookie is set as http-only, so javascript cannot access the cookie to decode the double submit token.
-The second cookie we save contains only the same double submit token, but this time in a cookie that is readable by javascript.
+By default, we accomplish this by setting two cookies when someone logging in.
+The first cookie contains the JWT, and encoded in that JWT is the double submit token.
+This cookie is set as http-only, so that it cannot be access via javascript (this is what prevents XSS attacks from being able to steal the JWT).
+The second cookie we set contains only the same double submit token, but this time in a cookie that is readable by javascript.
 Whenever a request is made, it needs to include an `X-CSRF-TOKEN` header, with the value of the double submit token.
-If the value in this header does not match the value stored in the access token, the request is kicked out as invalid.
-This prevents any CSRF attacks, because although they can implictitly send in the JWT as part of the request, they have no way to also include the double submit token.
+If the value in this header does not match the value stored in the JWT, the request is kicked out as invalid.

+Because the double submit token needs to be present as a header (which wont be automatically sent on a request), and some malicious javascript running on a different domain will not be able to read the cookie containing the double submit token on your website, we have successfully thwarted any CSRF attacks.

-This does mean that whenever you are making a request, you need to manually include the double submit token header, otherwise your requests will be kicked out as invalid too.
+This does mean that whenever you are making a request, you need to manually include the `X-CSRF-TOKEN` header, otherwise your requests will be kicked out as invalid too.
 Lets look at how to do that:

 .. code-block :: javascript